fabioespinosa/runregistry_api_client/readme.md

 | Boolean   |         = (true, false)         |
 | date      | '=', '>', '<', '>=', '<=', '<>' |

-When using 'like' or 'notlike' operator, you must surround your query with percentage signs, see example below.
+When using `like` or `notlike` operator, you must surround your query with percentage signs, see example below.

 When filtering for triplet attributes (anything that is GOOD/BAD/STANDBY...) you must not use any String values, the only value allowed is strict equality '=' and is set by default.
 The values allowed are GOOD, BAD, STANDBY, NOTSET, EXCLUDED and EMPTY.